davidwilemski/dpfib/readme.md

 -------------
 There are two classes, `Fib` and `dpFib`.
 These are the implementation files.
 Inside of `main.py` I use these implementations and `timeit` to measure the performance of both implementations.
+A sample set of results gotten from my Core 2 Duo MacBook Pro can be found in `results.txt`